 This year I began a beehive, but didn’t get to harvest any honey for myself.
 The bee population outgrew their home and I lost half my bees.
+Beekeeping is not an endeavor to enter lightly for many reasons.
 The remaining ones only produced enough honey for themselves, so I will have to wait until next year.
 I was looking forward to having my own raw organic honey, honeycomb, and wax products from my own hive.
 What a bitter disappointment!
+In the meantime, I’ll take steps to improve the bee-friendliness of my habitat.
 But, a fellow beekeeper offered me his honeycomb after he took the honey from it.
 Of course, I accepted.

 It was funny to compare how much space it took up in the box and my sink with the melted wax that fit into an average size pot.
 Honeycomb has a lot of volume, but it condenses down into a much smaller amount of actual wax.